 17 Nov Leaky Faucets

 Faucets are used every day and are an important part of your every day.
-Having them run consistently in your home or place of business is of utmost importance.
+Having them run consistently in your home is of utmost importance.
 A leaky faucet does not only add to your water bill and cause some unnecessary anxiety, but the sound of the constant dripping of a water tap can surely drive you crazy!
 We have compiled a small list of causes of a leaky faucet and how you can properly fix it.